-Now, Shri Sapru mentioned that when it was planned to set up Institute, the idea was that it would be a post-graduate institutionnot merely another college or institute for teaching the M.B.B.S, course.
-Unless the base is sound, I do not think much progress is possible.
-Therefore, I am not one of those who would share Shri Sapru's views fully.
-I do want that this Institute should take up undergraduales studies and that should be of an all-India character.
-Now, some figures have been supplied to me recently which do not go to show that the Institute is working on the basis of an all-Ind'a character.
-Now, take the case of 1956 admissions.
-Fifty students were selected for the M.B.B.S, course.
-Out of these 37 came from Delhi.
-'In regard to other States it varied from 1 to 4.
-In 1957 71 students were taken and Delhi had a quota of 47.
+Now, Shri Sapru mentioned that when it was planned to set up Institute, the idea was that it would be a post-graduate institution-not merely another college or institute for teaching the M.B.B.S. course.
+Unless the base is sound I do not think much progress is possible.
+Therefore, I am not one of those who would Shri Sapru's views fully.
+I do want that this Institute should take under-graduates studies and should be of an all-India character.
+Now, some figures have been supplied to me recently which do not go to show that the Institute is working on the basis of an all-Ind a character.
+Now, take the case of 1956 admissions Fifty students were selected for the M.B.B.S. course.
+Out of these 37 came from Delhi, In regard to other States it varied from 1 to 4.
+In 1957 71 students were taken and Delhi had quota of 47.
 The other States had from 1 to 7 representation among the candidates selected.

-[THE VICE-CHAIRMAN (SHRI ROHIT M. DAVE) in the Cha'r].
+[THE VICE-CHAIRMAN (SHRI ROHIT M. DAVE) in the Charl.

 In 1958 again, 50 candidates were taken.
-Delhi's quota was 24.
-The others varied from 2 to 10, a small State like Kerala having ten.
-Then, in 1959, 51 students were taken out of which Delhi's quo'a was 22.
-In
+Delhi's quota was 24, The others varied from 2 to 10, a State like Kerala having ten. in 1959, 51 students were taken out of which Delhi's quo'a was 22.